scrabbletank/farhome-rules/rulesdoc.md

 #### Soldier
 You learn 1 maneuver you meet the requirements for and have 1 proficiency in 3 weapon types.
 You also gain one of the following trainings:

-- **Shield Master:** When attacked, as long as you are holding a shield you may spend 1 AP to reroll all wound dice in the attack.
+- **Shield Master:** When attacked, as long as you are holding a shield you may spend 1 AP to reroll all wound dice that rolled wounds.
 - **Weapon Expert:** Choose a weapon type, when making attacks with this weapon you may reroll 1 die.
 - **Defensive Stance:** You may reroll 1 die when making a defense roll.
 - **Ranger:** As long as no one is in your zone of control your ranged attacks add 1 critical.